stevenblair/rapid61850/README.md

 ### C code project example ###

 An example SCD file and a `main.c` file are provided.
 Many of the other C files are generated automatically.
-For the C code to compile on Windows, you should have MinGW installed and add `C:\MinGW\bin;` to `PATH` in the Project Properties > C/C++ Build > Environment options.
+For the C code to compile with Eclipse on Windows, you should:

+ - Install MinGW and add `C:\MinGW\bin;` to `PATH` in the Project Properties > C/C++ Build > Environment options.
 (Other compilers should work too.)
-In Project Properties > C/C++ Build > Settings > GCC Compiler Includes, set `"${workspace_loc:/${ProjName}/Include}"` as an include path.
-Also, in Project Properties > C/C++ Build > Settings > MinGW C Linker, add `wpcap` and `ws2_32` (assuming you are using Windows) to "Libraries" and add `"${workspace_loc:/${ProjName}/Lib}"` and `"C:\MinGW\lib"` to "Library search path".
-The WinPcap library files and header files (from http://www.winpcap.org/devel.htm) have been included in the repository for convenience.
-The PC must also have WinPcap driver installed (either by installing Wireshark, or from http://www.winpcap.org/install/default.htm).
+ - In Project Properties > C/C++ Build > Settings > GCC Compiler Includes, set `"${workspace_loc:/${ProjName}/Include}"` as an include path.
+ - In Project Properties > C/C++ Build > Settings > MinGW C Linker, add `wpcap` and `ws2_32` (assuming you are using Windows) to "Libraries" and add `"${workspace_loc:/${ProjName}/Lib}"` and `"C:\MinGW\lib"` to "Library search path".
+ - The WinPcap library files and header files (from http://www.winpcap.org/devel.htm) have been included in the repository for convenience.
+The PC must also have the WinPcap driver installed (either by installing Wireshark, or from http://www.winpcap.org/install/default.htm).

-The accompanying mbed microcontroller example code is available [here](http://mbed.org/users/sblair/programs/rapid61850example/lyox9z).
-A [Processing](http://processing.org/) GUI is located in the `/processing/PACWorldClient` directory.
-For this to work, execute the example C project, start the microcontroller code, then start the Processing executable.

-## Using the code ##
+## Using the code with a new SCD file ##

-First open the file `Main.java`.
+First, open the file `Main.java`.
 In the `Main` class, set the value of `SCD_FILENAME` to the filename of the SCD file.
 The SCD file should be in the same directory as the `Main.java` file.
-Run the Java project to generate the C implementation.
-If the SCD parser complains, ensure that the first two lines of the SCD file exactly match those from the example `scd.xml` in the repository.
+Run the Java project to generate the C implementation. **If the SCD parser complains, ensure that the first two lines of the SCD file exactly match those from the example `scd.xml` in the repository.**

 A basic C `main()` function will look something like: